-You don’t need to run around naked – I guess, unless that’s your thing, of course! – but you should try to adjust your attire so that you aren’t wearing stifling, restrictive clothing all day.
+You don’t need to run around without clothes – I guess, unless that’s your thing, of course! – but you should try to adjust your attire so that you aren’t wearing stifling, restrictive clothing all day.

 Ditch any tight-fitting shirts and jeans, and stick to more breathable fabrics.
 These should be loose-fitting and ideally, light in color.
 You could even wander around in your swimsuit if that makes you more comfortable!